lifeonlars/larsfarstad/README.md

 * Bootstrap Scrollspy, Utils, Collapse
 * Tether

-JavaScript is currently very large for the little it does.
+JavaScript is currently very large for the little it does, needs serious refactoring.

 ### JavaScript Refactoring

 * Aim to completely get rid of jQuery as a dependency
 * All plugins and code in ES6
 * Replace Mixitup with a better alternative.
-Possibly consider writing a custom solution in ES6*
+Possibly consider writing a custom solution in ES6
+* Consider moving skills JSON to external file

 ### Google Fonts for custom fonts